 - Treatment for Frequency

-Further information and downloads can be found in the help & information section.
+Further information and downloads can be found in the bladder hub.
 Living with a bladder or bowel condition or caring for someone with a bladder and bowel condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
+The Bladder & Bowel Community Support Group is available 24 hours today and will allow you to connect with those who share your condition.
 Start your own topic today or just follow one that interests you.